 Read “Curiosity and the Cat” about my first visit to a graveyard in Japan at Cemetery Travel.

-“Touched,” my essay about encountering ghosts, appeared in The Haunted Mansion Project: Year One, edited by E.S.
+“Touched,” my essay about encountering ghosts, appeared in THE HAUNTED MANSION PROJECT: YEAR ONE, edited by E.S.
 Magill and published by Damnation Books.

 “The result is a wonderful anthology… There really is a little bit of something for every ghost fan out there.
 The Haunted Mansion Project: Year One is a great start to what could become a series to definitely look out for in the future.
 It’s one to watch!” — Paranormality.com

-From Scribner: “This is a unique and original compendium of completely true stories first published in the cult magazine Morbid Curiosity, “a Reader’s Digest of the dark side” (San Francisco Weekly).
+From Scribner: “This is a unique and original compendium of completely true stories first published in the cult magazine Morbid Curiosity, “a Reader’s Digest of the dark side,” according to San Francisco Weekly.
 For ten years, Morbid Curiosity was a one-of-a-kind underground magazine that gained a devoted following for its celebration of absurd, gross, and unusual tales — all true — submitted from contributors across the country and around the world.”

 “… this book reads authentic; after most of the entries are follow-ups, either personal anecdotes or data for fuller context comprehension.
 Loren Rhoads’s own commentary after R.N.
-Taylor’s ‘A Night In The House of Dr. Moreau’ demonstrated levels a mind can reach to rationalize horrifying circumstances; this in order to get through what was obviously distressing to her.” — She Never Sleeps
+Taylor’s ‘A Night In The House of Dr. Moreau’ demonstrated levels a mind can reach to rationalize horrifying circumstances.” — She Never Sleeps

 Thirty-seven writers.
 One rule.
 Each story must be told in the first person.
 Clint Catalyst (Cottonmouth Kisses) and Michelle Tea (The Chelsea Whistle) bring together what can only be described as a dream cast of literature’s new avant-garde.
 Catalyst calls the end product “a wonderful sampling of oddities, like a dangerous box of chocolates or an unmarked prescription bottle.”
 These stories offer scary, funny, chaotic, moving, poignant, intimate glimpses into lives on the fringe.